iwatkot/maps4fs/README.md

 📦 Provides a ready-to-use map template for the Giants Editor<br>
 🚜 Supports Farming Simulator 22 and 25*<br>

 \* changes in the library are ready, waiting for the Giants to release the Giants Editor v10.
-Meanwhile the option to generate a map for FS25 is disabled.
+Meanwhile the option to generate a map for FS25 is disabled.<br>
+UPD: Giants Editor v10 is released, but it contains critical bugs, which prevent modders from creating maps.
+Waiting for the bugfix, until then the option to generate a map for FS25 will remain disabled.<br>

 ## Quick Start
 There are several ways to use the tool.
 You obviously need the **first one**, but you can choose any of the others depending on your needs.<br>